If you are going to collect data, either in person or online, there are lots of resources at Leiden University to help you.

 - Make a SONA account for participant recruitment.
 Add a slide here for your advertisement to be shown in screens in the Sylvius building.

 - See here for a guide to collecting behavioral data in a visual decision task, written by Annika Frach and Camilla Enwereuzor.
-See here for instructions on running a group decision-making study, written by Alisa Wirtnik and Eveline de Bie.
+On the J-drive you can find instructions on running a group decision-making study, written by Alisa Wirtnik and Eveline de Bie.

 Storing and loading internal data